isomerpages/moe-temasekjc/_about/Administration and Facilities.md

 ---
 # School Canteen Advertisement

-<p style="text-align: justify;">Temasek Junior College is looking for a Western and Non-Halal stall to provide a variety of healthy food that provides nutrition for our staff and students.
-If you are keen, do submit your application and join us.</p>
+<p style="text-align: justify;">Are you passionate about serving delicious and nutritious food for our staff and students?
+Do you specialize in Indian Food with vegetarian options or Mixed Economic Rice?
+Temasek Junior College invites you to submit your Stall application and be a part of our School Community!</p>
 <br>

 <table>